 Ansley grew up around renewable energy; her father’s custom home business in Colorado focuses on using renewable energy sources.
-Ansley has her B.A. in Anthropology from Colorado State University, and brings a wealth of business and accounting experience to the table.
-After relocating to Vermont, Ansley worked in the natural foods industry and has been engaged in many community outreach projects.
-Ansley is excited to be in the renewable energy field and to be a part of the REV team.
+Ansley has her B.A. in Anthropology from Colorado State University and has a wealth of accounting and business management experience.
+Ansley is avid about the great outdoors and spends her free time skiing, hiking, running, or working on stained glass.

 REV Board Members

 Forward Thinking Consultants, LLC was formed in 1997 to provide consulting services to school districts and design firms to help them assess the potential for using alternative energy in institutional settings.
 Forward Thinking Consultants, LLC also works with federal and state agencies to help them design and implement alternative technology initiatives.

 Leslie A. Cadwell, Legal Counselor & Advocate, PLC – Castleton, VT

 Leslie is an attorney with a solo practice focusing on renewable energy, utility and communications regulation.
 Prior to opening her own practice, Leslie was a partner at Gravel & Shea in Burlington, VT.
 For more than fifteen years, Leslie has advised leaders in both the public and private sectors.
 Leslie served as General Counsel for the Vermont Electric Power Company, Inc., Special Counsel and Director for Telecommunications for the Vermont Department of Public Service, and Senior Staff Attorney at the Vermont Supreme Court.